-Table 6.2.
+Table 6.3.
 CodeReady Workspaces system permission

-Permission Description manageSystem Allows control of the system and workspaces. setPermissions Allows updating the permissions for users on the system. manageUsers Allows creating and managing users. monitorSystem Allows accessing endpoints used for monitoring the state of the server.
+Permission Description manageSystem Allows control of the system, workspaces, and organizations. setPermissions Allows updating the permissions for users on the system. manageUsers Allows creating and managing users. monitorSystem Allows accessing endpoints used for monitoring the state of the server.

-All system permissions are granted to the administrative user who is configured in the

-CHE_SYSTEM_ADMIN__NAME property (the default isadmin).
+All system permissions are granted to the administrative user who is configured in the CHE\SYSTEM\ADMIN\\NAME property (the default isadmin).
 The system permissions are granted when the CodeReady Workspaces server starts.
 If the user is not present in the CodeReady Workspaces user database, it happens after the first user's login.

-6.2.3. manageSystem permission
+6.2.4. manageSystem permission